ifnspaml/EC-Evaluation-Toolbox/README.md

 We plan to improve our initial published code to be more accessible and intuitive to use by adding more helper scripts and ultimately transitioning to a fully python-based version of the Toolbox.

 - [x] GitHub Release
+- [ ] PyTorch Toolbox: Modular, all-in-one version of the current code [Mid of June 24]
 - [ ] Automated script for download and preprocessing of available datasets (where licenses allow)
-- [ ] Expand out-of-the box dataset support: generic file discovery for speaker data
-- [ ] PyTorch Toolbox: Modular, all-in-one version of the current code...
-- [ ] ... including model training
+- [ ] Inclusion of training framework and models

 ### 1.2 Prerequisites / Compatibility